-- 1 tsp Rose water
+- 1 tsp Cinnamon powder

-- 1 tsp Almond extract
+- 1 tsp Cornstarch

-- Rub the chilled coconut oil/butter in the mixture, using your fingertips.
+- Rub the chilled butter cubes in the mixture, using your fingertips.
 When it resembles coarse breadcrumbs, add iced cold water, 1 Tbsp at a time, just enough to bind the dough.
-It can be a bit a scraggy at this point, but don’t worry, it will come together.
+It can be a bit scraggy at this point but don’t worry, it will come together.
 Using the palm of your hand, push the dough away from you 4-5 times until its smooth.

 - Roll into a ball and flatten it into a disk.
 Wrap in clingwrap and refrigerate until ready to use.
 This should rest for at least an hour.